2010–2017 Toronto serial homicides: Apartment and Leaside home

-Police executed search warrants on January 18 at five properties associated with McArthur and his landscaping business: four in Toronto and a 9 acre property about 200 km northeast in Madoc, Ontario.
-The Madoc property and a home on Conlins Road were residences of Roger Horan, a landscaper and long-time friend of McArthur.
+On January 18, police executed search warrants at five properties associated with McArthur: four in Toronto and a 9 acre property about 200 km northeast in Madoc, Ontario.
+The Madoc property and a home on Conlins Road were residences belonging to Roger Horan, a landscaper and long-time friend of McArthur.
 Another property searched was the condominium of McArthur's former boyfriend on Concorde Place.
 These three properties were released back to their owners by January 23.
 Of greater concern to investigators were McArthur's high-rise apartment in Thorncliffe Park and the Mallory Crescent residence in Leaside.

-The owners of the Leaside residence were barred from their home January 18 so that forensic investigators could search it.
-The search of the property was extended to an adjacent ravine, aided by cadaver dogs and members of the heavy urban search and rescue team.
+The owners of the Leaside residence were barred from their home to allow a forensic search.
+The search was extended to an adjacent ravine, aided by cadaver dogs and members of the heavy urban search and rescue team.
 Cadaver dogs took a "strong interest" in large planter boxes on January 19.
 The planters had frozen to the ground, requiring heaters to thaw them.
-A large planter was wrapped on January 22 and brought to the coroner's office.

-On January 29, police announced that they had found the dismembered skeletal remains of at least three people in two of twelve large planter boxes seized from the Leaside residence.
+On January 29, police announced that they had found the dismembered skeletal remains of at least three people in two of the twelve planters.
 Although the remains had not been identified, police had gathered enough evidence to charge McArthur with three additional counts of first-degree murder in the presumed deaths of Majeed Kayhan, a Project Houston subject; Soroush Mahmudi, who disappeared in 2015; and Dean Lisowick, a homeless man who was never reported missing.

-Former homicide detective Mark Mendelson said the investigation would become "the largest Toronto has undertaken".
-Criminologist and Western University professor Michael Arntfield said that the alleged method of disposal suggested a sophisticated killer who had developed his craft and, as most serial killers begin in their 20s, the crimes could go back several decades and represent the longest run of a serial killer on record.
-McArthur's past as a travelling salesman suggested to John Bradford, a forensic psychiatrist and expert on serial murders, that police might have a province-wide investigation ahead of them.
-Toronto crime journalist James Dubro said the allegations suggest McArthur was the deadliest known serial killer in Toronto and the "most prolific" gay serial killer in Canada.